The commons and the problem of power

 • Mindless cynicism retreats in the opposite direction – into excuses for inaction dressed as realism.
 Nothing works, nothing changes, everyone is corrupt, the system always wins.
 It can look like hard-headedness while functioning as surrender.
 Both #toxicIdealism and cynicism leave existing power entirely untouched.
 They are, in that sense, two faces of the same capitulation.

-The task is not to hate people who have been shaped by these cultures.
-Contempt for the resigned, the cynical, or the burned-out is both morally wrong and politically stupid – it deepens the isolation it claims to criticise.
+The path is not hate of the people who have been shaped by these cultures, or contempt for the resigned, the cynical, or the burned-out as this is both morally wrong and politically stupid – it deepens the isolation it claims to criticise.
 The people inside the non-action bloc are not enemies.
 They are, in most cases, people who have been failed by every institution that was supposed to give them a reason to act.

 The task is to challenge the culture that keeps people powerless., to offer, concretely and practically, experiences of collective action that work – that produce real results, relationships, and evidence that things can be different.
 Not rhetoric about possibility, but demonstrations of it.
 Free people from isolation, show them they are not alone, that their situation is shared, that shared situations have shared solutions.
 Free people from cynicism – not by arguing against it, but by making it empirically wrong.
 Rebuild collective action, not as an ideal but as a practice: small, visible, cumulative, and real.